 Whitney Anne Adams is a New York City based costume designer & stylist for film, tv, commercials, theatre, dance, and events.
 Her films have premiered worldwide including the Sundance Film Festival, Cannes Film Festival, Tribeca Film Festival, and the Toronto International Film Festival.
 In addition, Whitney is the stylist to actor Brian Tyree Henry.

 She recently wrapped filming on INDIA SWEETS & SPICES directed by Geeta Malik and she currently filming the soon-to-be-titled horror body-swap comedy directed by Christoper Landon starring Vince Vaughn and Kathryn Newton.
-Her recent work includes PIERCING starring Mia Wasikowska and Christopher Abbott (Universal), HAPPY DEATH DAY 2U starring Jessica Rothe and Israel Broussard (Universal & Blumhouse, in theaters worldwide February 14th 2019), and KILLERMAN starring Liam Hemsworth which will premiere at Fantasia Fest July 2019 before being released in theaters August 30th 2019.
+Her recent work includes PIERCING starring Mia Wasikowska and Christopher Abbott (Universal), HAPPY DEATH DAY 2U starring Jessica Rothe and Israel Broussard (Universal & Blumhouse), and KILLERMAN starring Liam Hemsworth which will premiere at Fantasia Fest July 2019 before being released in theaters August 30th 2019.

 Whitney is first and foremost a lover of cinema - by the age of 2 she had Mary Poppins memorized in it's entirety as she learned to talk (along with a terrible British accent that lasted nearly a year) and her affection only grew from there.